This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Here are some of my overall top tips that might also help you:

-- Test first – If your fungal acne doesn’t respond to ketoconazole after 5 days, it’s probably just closed comedones.
+- Test First: If your fungal acne doesn’t respond to Ketoconazole after 5 days, it’s probably just closed comedones.

-- Make slow adjustments – Don’t change your whole routine at once, or else you’ll get overwhelmed and won’t know what’s working or breaking you out.
+- Make Slow Adjustments: Don’t change your whole routine at once, or else you’ll get overwhelmed and won’t know what’s working or breaking you out.